winitzki/scall/tutorial/programming_dhall.md

 The reversing function allows us to program a _left_ fold: just reverse the list and apply the right fold.
 However, the resulting code works slower than the right fold.
 To see why, consider that `reverseNEL` uses `foldNEL` with an argument involving `nsnoc`, which itself also uses `foldNEL`.
-So, `reverseNEL` involves two nested iterations over the list (a quadratic number of operations).
+So, traversing a result of `reverseNEL` involves two nested iterations over the list (a quadratic number of operations).

 ### Size and depth of generic Church-encoded data